KV610/ENG1013-Traffic-Light-System/README.md

 You can view version history of a file by clicking on the file, and then clicking **History** underneath the three dots on the top right of the page.

 > [!IMPORTANT]
-> Please don't rename main.py to anything else when uploading, as version history requires the same file name.
+> Please make sure the file you're uploading shares the same name as the one you wish to update, as version history requires the same file name.